-Long-term capital gains7 of more than INR 0.1 million on sale of units of a REIT by the unitholder should be taxable at the rate of 10% in the hands of the unitholder, subject to payment of STT.
+Long-term capital gains more than INR 0.1 million on the sale of units of a REIT by the unitholder should be taxable at the rate of 10% in the hands of the unitholder, subject to payment of Securities Transaction Tax ('STT').

-Short-term capital gains8 on the sale of units of a REIT by the unitholder should be chargeable to tax at the rate of 15%.
+Short-term capital gains on the sale of units of a REIT by the unitholder should be chargeable to tax at the rate of 15% plus applicable surcharge and health and education cess) subject to payment of STT.

-Securities transaction tax, at the rate of 0.1%, should be leviable on the transaction value of the sale.
-Separately, STT at 0.2% should be leviable in the case of sale of unlisted units of REIT by a unitholder which was acquired by way of swapping of shares of an SPV.
+STT at the rate of 0.1% should be leviable on the transaction value of the sale.
+Separately, STT at 0.2% should be leviable in the case of the sale of unlisted units of REIT by a unitholder which was acquired by way of swapping of shares of an SPV.

-Minimum Alternative Tax ('MAT') at the rate of 15% shall be payable on profits arising (as per books of account) from the sale of units by resident companies not opting for the concessional tax regime9.
+Minimum Alternative Tax ('MAT') at the rate of 15% shall be payable on profits arising (as per books of account) from the sale of units by resident companies not opting for the concessional tax regime") and non-resident companies.
 In the case of Sponsors, a separate computation mechanism is prescribed for the calculation of MAT.